-The original and four copies of the approved thesis should be submitted for binding to the Sr. Director of Libraries as early as possible, but no later than 4:00p.m. on the last regular class day for the semester or term in which the candidate expects to graduate.
+The original and three copies of the approved thesis should be printed and submitted for binding to the Sr. Director of Libraries as early as possible, but no later than 4:00p.m. on the last regular class day for the semester or term in which the candidate expects to graduate.

 The library will charge the candidate the current minimum binding charge of $20 per thesis copy.
 There may be an additional charge for larger theses.